Bhumika-Prajapath/Delta-Demo/README.md

 # Delta-Demo
-this is a demo repository for learning github
+this is a demo repository for learning github.